Parents think about how to fit the whole family in one room.

 Children check (expensive) flights for the journey home.

-Couples buy beautiful gifts for each other.
+Couples buy lovely gifts for each other.

 Ah, the Christmas season!